 1. Identify leaks and raise cash

 The first rule of cash saving is to cap cash spending.
-Run an expense audit of all business operations and identify the expense areas that are bleeding money.
+Run an expense audit of all business operations.
+Identify the expense areas that are bleeding money.
 Action should then be taken to address the results of the audit and non-necessary expenses will need to be cut fast.

-When in need of external funding, it is important to choose the option that best suits the business goals, needs, and financial situation.
-Alternative forms of financing should be considered, such as invoice factoring, instead of taking out a traditional bank loan and accumulating interest over the span of several months.
+When in need of external funding, it is crucial to choose the option that best suits the business goals, needs, and financial situation.
+Alternative forms of financing should be considered, such as invoice factoring.
+While taking out a traditional bank loan accrues interest over the span of several months.

-2. Spending should be focussed on areas that generate profit
+2. Focus the spending on areas that generate profit

 Business operations need to be evaluated and the money trail should be followed.
 Each penny spent must have a return value.
-When it comes to expenses, attention need to be paid on return on investment (ROI) and expenses that do not provide a return should be cut.
+When it comes to expenses, attention needs to be paid on return on investment (ROI).
+Expenses that do not provide a return should be cut.
 Large amounts of money can be saved by trimming down such small expenses over the long run.

-For example, if there is a marketing team, specific metrics should be used to gauge their ROI, such as the number of leads generated by a campaign or the number of leads converted into customers.
-If profit from increased sales does not exceed promotional cost, marketing expenses need to be reduced or outsourcing should replace a full in-house team.
+For example, if there is a marketing team, specific metrics should be used to gauge their ROI.
+For example, the number of leads generated by a campaign or the number of leads converted into customers.
+If profit from increased sales does not exceed the promotional cost, marketing expenses need to be reduced.
+Outsourcing should replace a full in-house team.

-The temptation to spend on bigger office spaces, expensive software, and nice furniture, should be avoided.
+The temptation to spend on bigger office spaces, expensive software and beautiful furniture should be avoided.
 These expenses do not bring direct profit.
-As a growing company, money can be put to better use, such as training staff to specialise in IT to improve work performance.
+As a growing company, money can be put to better use.
+Training staff to specialise in IT can improve work performance.

 3. Go green

 Going eco-friendly and adapting to new technologies can help save cash.
-For example, printing of reports can be reduced by using free online resources, such as Google Drive, Slack, and Trello, for project management and meetings.
-This will save the cost of paper filing and paper storage units, not to mention savings on the purchases of paper, staples, binders, and ink for printing.
+For example, printing of reports can be reduced by using free online resources, such as Google Drive, Slack, and Trello.
+Some also offer project management and meetings solutions.
+By doing so, the company will save the cost of paper filing and paper storage units.
+Also, it will save on the purchases of paper, staples, binders, and ink for printing.

-One should even promote a work culture of saving energy by putting equipment on a power strip and turning off the lights when going out to save on electricity bills.
+One should even promote a work culture of saving energy.
+Putting equipment on a power strip and turning off the lights when going out to save on electricity bills.

-Additionally, one can opt for a cloud-based system rather than local computer networks to avoid spending on expensive in-house software to run operations.
-One can even subscribe to open-source software to operate accounting, invoicing, documentation, and project management processes, just to name a few.
+Additionally, one can opt for a cloud-based system rather than local computer networks.
+It will help to avoid spending on expensive in-house software to run operations.
+One can even subscribe to open-source software to operate accounting, invoicing and project management.

 Another way to save cash is to leverage interns.
 Instead of hiring all full-time staff, one could recruit interns.
 Several interns can be hired for the salary of one experienced, full-time employee.
-Quality work can be done as interns can be hired based on their specialization and a one-off payment can be made for a short period in exchange for their service.
+Quality work can be done as interns can be hired based on their specialisation.
+A one-off payment can be made for a short period in exchange for their service.

-As interns will serve the company on a temporary basis, there will be savings on yearly bonuses, contributions such as the Mandatory Pension Fund, and insurance, which would otherwise have to be provided when hiring a full-time employee.
+Interns will serve the company on a temporary basis.
+Hence, the company will save on yearly bonuses and contributions, such as the Mandatory Pension Fund.
+Also, insurance would otherwise have to be provided when hiring a full-time employee.